cybergarage/uecho-py/doc/device_overview.md

 ### 3. Handling Request Messages

 To implement the device object, you have only to handle request messages from other nodes because the `uecho-py` handles other standard read and notification requests automatically.
-The `Object::set_request_handler()` can set the following permission handler to a device object to handle valid request messages from other nodes.
+The `Object::set_request_handler()` can set the following permission handler to a device object to handle request messages from other nodes.

 ```
 class ObjectRequestHandler(metaclass=abc.ABCMeta):